 With funding from MassMutual Financial Group, the Luminarias Exhibit is being professionally digitized by The Pickle Group.
-This Fall, the exhibit will be available on-line to students, professors, bar associations and the community through DU's Special Collections and Archives Department.
+The digital exhibit will be available on-line to students, professors, bar associations and the community through the DU Latinx Center.
 Thanks to Rebecca Macey, DU's Manager of Exhibitions and Programs for her work with the Luminarias Exhibit.

 George Washington University Law - Washington, D.C., October 2017